barrycarter/bcapps/README-projects.txt

   - triangle dissection/shapes in general

-  - game on real world map ('YAMC'/'terramapadventure')
+  - game on real world map ('YAMC'/'terramapadventure') [geogigagrid and G1GG are possible other names]

   - most files in my git that are not answers to questions relate to some project